trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: Revert to MinGW distributions - for both x32 and x64 architectures (r784)
+ *Discontinue all MSVC LPub3D distributions.
 -Fix: Refactor loading model file into Ldraw editor window (r783) *File load hangs for an unusual amount of time when loading a large model file.
 This behaviour appears usually when the LDraw editor tab is not in focus.
 If the file is loaded with the editor tab in focus, the file is loaded nominally.
 -Fix: Exclude fade directories from search directory list if fade step not enabled (r781)